knazeri/edge-connect/README.md

 ```bash
 python ./scripts/fid_score.py --path [path to validation, path to model output] --gpu [GPU id to use]
 ```

+### Alternative Edge Detection
+By default, we use Canny edge detector to extract edge information from the input images.
+If you want to train the model with an external edge detection ([Holistically-Nested Edge Detection](https://github.com/s9xie/hed) for example), you need to generate edge maps for the entire training/test sets as a pre-processing and their corresponding file lists using [`scripts/flist.py`](scripts/flist.py) as explained above.
+Please make sure the file names and directory structure match your training/test sets.
+You can switch to external edge detection by specifying `EDGE=2` in the config file.

 ### Model Configuration